 Newcomers to Consumer Packaged Goods (CPG) do not realize this is a distribution channel intensive business with many gatekeepers along the way.
 Gatekeepers in the business are buyers, merchandisers, distributors, and brokers.

 Additionally, the business of food has a high degree of complexity that newcomers don't' know about, creating hurdles that slow you down or stop you in your tracks.

 Food Product Ideas Start in Your Kitchen

 Food is an idea many people pursue as a business.
 Besides the fact we love to eat, food is easy to prototype; you can do it in your kitchen inexpensively.
-You also have the enjoyment of sampling your friends and making them happy with the wonderful recipe you took from concept to plate.
+You also have the enjoyment of sampling for your friends and making them happy with the wonderful recipes you took from concept to plate.

 Who is Your Competition?

 The Fancy Food Show is run by the National Association to the Specialty Trade NASFT and occurs twice a year.
-It is an amazing array of the most fabulous specialty foods both domestic and imported.
+It is an amazing array of the most fabulous specialty foods, both domestic and imported.
 For anyone thinking of pursuing their passion for food, this show is a must-see.
 Over a three day period, you will have a firm foundation of what products are currently in distribution and new products not yet on the shelves.
 It is fun "visual" market research helping you decide if your food idea is a real opportunity providing a unique offering to the consumer or one of many "me too" items.